denizyuret/Knet.jl/docs/intro.rst

 ..   array of size ``dims`` filled with random numbers from the standard
 ..   normal distribution.

+..
 TODO: put example output in the beginning, mention all examples in the introduction...

+..
+TODO: gradient checking
+..
+TODO: mlp example (use mnist everywhere?)